The Fancy Dress Party

 Of course, they could.

-‘It isn’t perfect,’ Charlie thought.
+‘It isn’t perfect,’ Sam thought.
 ‘It’s still only a wildlife park with fences to keep the animals in.
 But there’s lots of grass to run on.
-It has to be better than being locked up in a cage all your life.’
+It must be better than being locked up in a cage all your life.’

 Because he was worried that it might bring back unhappy memories, he left the apes enclosure until the end of the visit.
 But on seeing it, he was relieved to find that it was a much bigger place than the one he’d been locked up in, with more ropes and hammocks for the animals to play on, and lots more trees and bushes for them to hide in.